Artboard

 Public space: Municipality of Amsterdam and HOH Architecten

-Project team: Freyke Hartemink, Carsten Hilgendorf, Jarrik Ouburg, Frederique van Erven, Csenge Kiraly, Athina Pappa
+Project team: Freyke Hartemink, Jarrik Ouburg, Carsten Hilgendorf, Frederique van Erven, Csenge Király, Athina Pappa